Data-Directed Search for New Physics based on Symmetries of the SM: Results

 \section{Results}

-We start with the Higgs LFV example, using the signal ($S$) and background ($T$) templates shown in Figure \ref{fig:hlfv_tpls}, and with an injected signal-strength $\mu_\mathrm{inj}$ which corresponds to $5\sigma$ significance of the ideal $q_{0}^{L1}$ test.
+Focusing on the Higgs LFV example, using the signal ($S$) and background ($T$) templates shown in Figure \ref{fig:hlfv_tpls}, we apply an injected signal-strength $\mu_\mathrm{inj}$ which corresponds to $5\sigma$ significance of the ideal $q_{0}^{L1}$ test.
+To give an impression, when applied to $T$, this corresponds to a signal fraction of 0.2\%, or in a $6\times6$ window centered around the signal of 2.8\%.
 In Figure \ref{fig:pdfs_hlfv}, we compare $Z$ PDFs obtained with the $q_{0}^{L1}$, $q_{0}^{L2}$ and $N_\sigma$ tests.
 As expected, the symmetric-case PDFs of all tests are consistent with standard Gaussian distributions.
 We observe that the background + signal (asymmetric-case) PDFs are consistent with Gaussians with variance $1\pm0.05$ (for all examples considered), centered around the resulting average significance $Z_\mathrm{avg}$ of the relevant test.
 The $Z_\mathrm{avg}$ of each test can be directly estimated by using the \emph{Asimov} data \cite{eilamStat}; setting $A=T$ and $B^s=T+\mu_\mathrm{inj}S$.
 The resulting significance with the $q_{0}^{L1}$ test is predictably $Z_{\mathrm{avg}}=5.0\approx Z_{\mathrm{inj}}$.
-With $Z_{\mathrm{avg}}=3.55$, $q_{0}^{L2}$ is less sensitive than $q_{0}^{L1}$ since it does not use an a priori knowledge of the background, but estimates it from the two measurements as part of the fitting procedure.
+With $Z_{\mathrm{avg}}=3.53$, $q_{0}^{L2}$ is less sensitive than $q_{0}^{L1}$ since it does not use an a priori knowledge of the background, but estimates it from the two measurements as part of the fitting procedure.
 Since the $N_\sigma$ test is averaged on all the bins, and most of them only include background contributions, the resulting average significance $Z_\mathrm{avg}=1.48$ is significantly lower than the separation power measured with the $q_{0}^{L2}$ test.

 In general, it can be much more efficient to apply the $N_\sigma$ test in a sub-region of the data samples.
 Even though the signal's shape and location is not known in a generic test, since the calculation of $N_\sigma$ is fast, one could test multiple bin subsets\footnote{There is a trials factor for performing multiple tests, but as stated earlier, the goal is to identify interesting regions and not to compute a precise global $p$-value.
 That could be done with $k$-folding or other divide-and-test schemes, which we leave for future work to explore.}, or develop an algorithm to optimize this selection.
 In Figure \ref{fig:zscan_wsize}, we show $N_\sigma$ scores with the Asimov data, obtained when the test is performed on square windows of different sizes, centered around the location of the signal.
 The $N_\sigma$ sensitivity increases when the window encapsulates the signal region more precisely, reaching up to $Z_\mathrm{avg,max}=2.74$ with the $6\times6$ bins window.
 Thus, for this example, the sensitivity achieved is only slightly worse than the one achieved with the $q_{0}^{L2}$ test, which exploits a full knowledge of the signal shape.
 The $N_\sigma$ results presented hereafter are for the best suited window ($6\times6$ bins for all examples considered).